BurningXFlame/gx/reliable/README.md

 // Auto re-run a function until it succeeds (aka, returns nil error) or ctx.Done channel is closed.
 // If AlsoRetryOnSuccess is true, auto re-run a function until ctx.Done channel is closed. guard.WithGuard(ctx, guard.Conf{
-    Tag: "someTag", // Used to tag log messages
     // The func to be guarded.
-Fn must be canceled when ctx.Done channel is     closed.
+    // Fn should return ASAP when ctx.Done channel is closed, which usually means an exit signal is sent.
     Fn: func(ctx context.Context) error { ... },
     // Backoff strategy determines how long to wait between retries.
     Bf: backoff.Default(),
     // If true, re-run Fn even if it returns nil error.
     AlsoRetryOnSuccess: false,
+    // Used to tag log messages
+    Tag: "someTag",
+    // A TagLogger used to log messages
+    Log: ...,
 })
 ```